Nitrous Oxide: Can You Overdose? How Much Is Lethal?

 For chronic exposure to nitrous oxide, it is recommended that the maximum exposure be 20 parts per billion (expressing a ratio between nitrous oxide and breathable air), and for acute exposures, no more than 100 parts per billion for one hour.

-Individuals who abuse nitrous oxide by inhaling containers of it easily exceed this safe ratio and can experience toxic and overdose effects after several minutes of continued exposure; however, because of the drug’s short half-life, overexposure to nitrous oxide would expected to significantly dissipate once the person stops breathing in the substance and breathes air.
+Individuals who abuse laughing gas by inhaling containers of it easily exceed this safe ratio and can experience toxic and overdose effects after several minutes of continued exposure; however, because of the drug’s short half-life, overexposure to nitrous oxide would expected to significantly dissipate once the person stops breathing in the substance and breathes air.
 Continuing to inhale the substance for more than several minutes can result in significant toxic issues.
 Chronically abusing nitrous oxide (continuing to inhale it on a regular basis) can lead to serious chronic issues that could present as toxic exposure.

 Death could conceivably occur in individuals who experience significant brain damage as a result of the lack of oxygen to the brain if they inhale very concentrated amounts of nitrous oxide and do not breathe sufficient amounts of oxygen.